filbeam/contracts/SPEC.md

 #### Rate-Based Billing
 - Configurable rates per byte for both CDN and cache-miss usage
 - Settlement amounts calculated as: `usage * rate`
-- Rates set at contract deployment and immutable
+- Rates set at contract deployment and can be updated by owner via `setCDNRatePerByte` and `setCacheMissRatePerByte`

 #### Independent Settlement Rails
 - CDN and cache-miss settlements operate independently